foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-4.md

 ![Add Record Flag](/Pictures/embers/module-1/add-record-flag.png)

-> Initially Disabled means a record can potentially be re-enabled by a script later on.
+> **Initially Disabled** means a record can potentially be re-enabled by a script later on.
 For example, certain coffins are flagged as initially disabled.
-If an NPC dies, their coffin in the Hall of the Dead of their home city will be enabled and become visible to the player.
+If an NPC dies, their coffin in the Hall of the Dead of their home city will be enabled and thus become visible to the player.

 ### Saving your changes